Emma Roberts And Evan Peters Split, Actress Now Linked To Garrett Hedlund, Per ‘Us Weekly’

 — ET Canada (@ETCanada) March 20, 2019

-As for the fate of their hit FX show, it is up in the air as to whether or not the pair will reunite on the set of season nine.
-According to Express, Emma is set to star in the next installment of the series, however Peters has hinted that he may not be rejoining the cast after recently telling GQ that he is “going to take a break” following the success of his first eight seasons with the show.
+As for the fate of their hit FX show, it is up in the air as to whether or not the pair will reunite on the Season 9 set.
+According to The Daily Express, Emma is set to star in the next installment of the series — however, Peters has hinted that he may not be rejoining the cast.
+Peters recently told GQ that he is “going to take a break” following the success of his first eight seasons with the show.